History

 The resulting EPSCoR (Established Program to Stimulate Competitive Research) program funding award from the National Science Foundation launched iUTAH (innovative Urban Transitions and Aridregion HydroSustainability): a 5-year, multi-institution, interdisciplinary project focused on water sustainability in Utah.

-Over the past five years, iUTAH has been widely recognized for its well-established network of environmental observations via the GAMUT (Gradients Along Mountain to Urban Transitions) network; one of the project’s lasting legacies.
-In the Logan River Basin, there are 8 GAMUT aquatic stations and and 4 climate sensor stations that measure, record, and publicly distribute a wide range of climate (e.g., precipitation, snow depth, air temperature, relative humidity), hydrology (e.g., water depth, flow rates), and water quality (e.g., water temperature, dissolved oxygen, pH, turbidity, nitrate) information.
-From diagnostics and restoration of impaired urban rivers to modeling future water availability, these data help identify factors controlling the movement of water and other substances through rivers and streams.
-The sensor network logs and transmits the data, which is then stored in databases and made publicly available via web-based open access tools and an online data repository.
-The networks and information streams established by iUTAH have laid a solid foundation for better water management in Cache Valley, but also provide a perfect opportunity to study the impacts of rapidly growing rural counties on water use and quality across the state of Utah.
+From diagnostics and restoration of impaired urban rivers to modeling future water availability, these data were collected to help identify factors controlling the movement of water and other substances through rivers and streams.
+The sensor network logged and transmitted the data, which was then stored in databases and made publicly available via web-based open access tools and an online data repository.
+The networks and information streams established by iUTAH laid a solid foundation for better water management in Cache Valley, but also provided a perfect opportunity to study the impacts of rapidly growing rural counties on water use and quality across the state of Utah.

 The Logan River Observatory